 Sample Lyric: “And I'm fallin', baby through the sky / It's my callin', baby / Don't you cry, don't you cry / And I'm fallin' down through the sky / Toward the street that I'm from/ Oh, Broadway, here I come”

 As the B plotline on the NBC series, young hopefuls Jimmy Collins and Kyle Bishop, played by Jeremy Jordan and Andy Mientus, respectively, were writing a musical of their own: Hit List.
-Even though [spoiler], Katherine McPhee’s Karen had landed the role of Marilyn, she wound up forfeiting the lead role to star in the edgier Hit List—and took the director with her!
-Hit List featured songs by Shaimand and Wittman, as well as Joe Iconis, Benj Pasek and Justin Paul, Andrew McMahon, and Lucie Silvas.
+Even though [spoiler] Katherine McPhee’s Karen had landed the role of Marilyn, she wound up forfeiting it to star in the edgier Hit List—and took the director with her!
+Hit List featured songs by Shaiman and Wittman, as well as Joe Iconis, Benj Pasek and Justin Paul, Andrew McMahon, and Lucie Silvas.
 The musical did earn a staging at 54 Below in 2013.
 Jordan, Mientus, and Smash regular Krysta Rodriguez all reprised their screen roles for the concert.

 Check out the video below to hear Megan Hilty and Katharine McPhee perform a tune from the Bombshell concert staging at Broadway’s Minskoff Theatre.